einshoej/chefs_assistant/DEPLOYMENT.md

 2. Add Drive API scopes to your OAuth consent screen
 3. Configure the `[google_drive]` section in secrets

-#### AnyList Integration

-The app now includes support for AnyList on Streamlit Community Cloud:

-1. **Node.js Support**: The `packages.txt` file includes Node.js and npm, which will be automatically installed on deployment
-2. **Automatic Setup**: The app will automatically install Node.js dependencies on first run
-3. **Cross-Platform**: The code now detects the platform and adjusts subprocess calls accordingly

 If AnyList features still don't work after deployment:
 - Check the app logs for any Node.js installation errors